Camino a Santiago

 As we took off from O’Hare, on a non-stop flight to Paris, I opened the window for a moment and then it dawned on me.
 I’m leaving the U.S for the longest consecutive period of time since I first moved here 22 years ago.
 Wow.

 I mean, it’s not like I’m going to some totally foreign culture, where I can’t speak the language.
 I thrive on international travel, exploration, and on meeting people from all over the world.
 That is my thing, so to speak.
-There is also, not a single logistical aspect of this trip that has not been taken care of.
-By me.
+There is also, not a single logistical aspect of this trip that has not been taken care of by me.
 Exactly tailored to meet my wants.
-I am not, to be clear, a traditional pilgrim on the Camino, so I’m definitely not worried about that.
+I am not, to be clear, a traditional pilgrim on the Way of St. James, so I’m definitely not worried about that.

-But as many of you know I am seriously considering an eventual move to Europe, Spain specifically, at some point down the line.
-This time away, is in a sense, is the beginning of a process that should clarify whether such a move is realistic, or just an idealization of a lifestyle that sounds great in theory, but that I may not be able to adjust to, coming from where I do.
+But as many of you know I am seriously considering an eventual move to Spain.
+This time away, is the beginning of a process that should clarify whether such a move is realistic, or just an idealization of a lifestyle that sounds great in theory.
 There is lots to ponder…500 miles worth….and maybe 500 more. 😉

 Arriving in Biarritz after my connection from Paris, something doesn’t feel quite right.
-A popular beach town, known for being the playground of the rich and famous, I thought I’d enjoy a day here before going on to Saint Jean Pied-de-Port, the starting town for the French Way along the Camino a Santiago.
+A popular beach town, known for being the playground of the rich and famous, I thought I’d enjoy a day here.
 Ordinarily I think I would have loved it.
 As it turns out, I feel a bit lost.
 Like this is not the right time for me to be here.

-The next day I’m on to SJPP via a train ride from Bayonne.
-Just riding in the cab to the station, I can immediately tell, this is where I should have spent the night, rather than Biarritz.
-Ah well.
-You live and you learn.
+The next day I’m on to St. Jean Pied de Port via a train ride from Bayonne.
+Riding in the cab to the station, I can tell right away, this is where I should have spent the night.

 St. Jean Pied de Port

 St. Jean itself is a lovely town.
-I took a brief walk around, had some lunch facing the Nive River, and went to the Pilgrim Office to pick up my pilgrim passport.
-This is the document I will use to essentially prove the distance I’ve completed on my pilgrimage to Santiago.
+This is the place from which pilgrims embarking on the entire 500-mile Camino a Santiago take off.
+I took a brief walk around, had some lunch, and went to the Pilgrim Office to pick up my pilgrim passport.
+This is the document I will use to prove the distance I’ve completed on my pilgrimage to Santiago.
 I simply need to get it stamped at each place I stop for the night over the next five weeks.

 It’s funny, but I’m already meeting people, fellow pilgrims.
 The first one, on the train here.*

-For now, and since I’m still quite jet-lagged, my goal is to take it easy, and spend some time playing with my new gimbal and the video editing software I’ll be using to put together the vlogs.
-Having never done this before it’s going to be a bit of a learning curve, but one I’m looking forward to.
+Since I’m still quite jet-lagged, my goal is to take it easy, and spend some time playing with my new gimbal and the video editing software I’ll be using for my vlogs.
+Having never done this before it’s going to be a bit of a learning curve.

 *I don’t know it at the time, but Linda, who I met on the train, and Bill & Eloise, who I met outside the Pilgrim office will become important parts of my journey nearly to the end.